-Please note, definitions listed below are for guidance only and do not form part of the Council's Statement of Licensing Policy or will necessarily appear within it.
+Please note, definitions listed below are for guidance only and do not form part of the Council's Statement of Licensing Policy

-Term Description ATM Auto teller machine or cash machine.
 Adult Gaming Centre Premises in respect of which an Adult Gaming Centre Premises Licence has effect.
 Authorised Local Authority Officer A Licensing Authority Officer who is an authorised person for a purpose relating to premises in that Authority's area.
 Betting In this Act "betting" means making or accepting a bet on- (a) the outcome of a race, competition or other event or process, (b) the likelihood of anything occurring or not occurring, or (c) whether anything is or is not true.
 Betting Machines A machine designed or adapted for use to bet on future real events [not a gaming machine].
 Bingo Bingo is not given a statutory definition in the Act other than that it means any version of the game irrespective of by what name it is described.
 It is to have its ordinary and natural meaning.
-Two types of bingo are commonly understood: • cash bingo, where the stakes paid make up the prize bingo, where various forms of prizes are won, not directly related to the stakes paid.
+Two types of bingo are commonly understood: cash bingo, where the stakes paid make up the cash prizes that are won prize bingo, where various forms of prizes are won, not directly related to the stakes paid.
 Casino An arrangement whereby people are given an opportunity to participate in one or more casino games.
 Casino Resolution Resolution not to issue Casino Premises Licences.
 Child Individual who is less than 16 years old.
-Club Gaming Machine Permit Permit to enable the premises to provide gaming machines [3 machines of Categories B,C or D.] Conditions Conditions to be attached to licences by way of:-
+Club Gaming Machine Permit Permit to enable the premises to provide gaming machines [3 machines of Categories B,C or D.] Conditions Conditions to be attached to licences by way of:- Automatic provision Regulations provided by Secretary of State Conditions provided by Gambling Commission

-Automatic provision Regulations provided by Secretary of State Conditions provided by Gambling Commission Conditions provided by Licensing Authority Conditions may be general in nature [either attached to all licences or all licences of a particular nature] or may be specific to a particular licence.
-Crane grab machine A non-money prize machine in respect of which every prize which can be won consists of an individual physical object (such as a stuffed toy) won by a person's success in manipulating a device forming part of the machine so as to separate, and keep separate, one or more physical objects from a group of such objects.
-Default Conditions Conditions, prescribed in regulations, that will apply unless the Licensing Authority decides to exclude them.
+Conditions provided by Licensing Authority Conditions may be general in nature [either attached to all licences or all licences of a particular nature] or may be specific to a particular licence.
+Default Conditions Conditions that will apply unless the Licensing Authority decides to exclude them.
 This may apply to all Premises Licences, to a class of Premises Licence or Licences for specified circumstances.
 Delegated Powers Decisions delegated either to a Licensing Committee, Sub-Committee or Licensing Officers.
 Disorder No set interpretation.
 However, likely to be connected to the way gambling is being conducted.
 In the case of Gambling Premises' Licences, disorder is intended to mean activity that is more serious and disruptive than mere nuisance.
 Equal Chance Gaming Games that do not involve playing or staking against a bank and where the chances are equally favourable to all participants.
 Exempt Lotteries Lotteries specified in the Gambling Act as permitted to be run without a licence form the Gambling Commission.
 There are four types: Small Society Lottery [required to register with Licensing Authorities.
 Incidental Non Commercial Lotteries.
 Private Lotteries.
 Customer Lotteries.
-Family Entertainment Centre (FEC) There are two types of FEC:- A licensed FEC (ie one with a Premises Licence) has no limit on the number of category C or D machines permitted An unlicensed FEC (ie one with a Permit) has no limit on the number of category D machines permitted
+Family Entertainment Centre (FEC) There are two types of FEC:- A licensed FEC (ie one with a Premises Licence) has no limit on the number of category C or D machines permitted An unlicensed FEC (ie one with a Permit) has no limit on the number of category D machines permitted Gaming & game of chance In the Act "gaming" means playing a game of chance for a prize. and "game of chance"- (a) includes- (i) a game that involves both an element of chance and an element of skill, (ii) a game that involves an element of chance that can be eliminated by superlative skill, and (iii) a game that is presented as involving an element of chance, but